 - Congenital heart problems: The most common heart problem is mitral valve disease.
 It's due to a contraction of the heart valve, which over time will begin to leak.
 It can also lead to heart murmurs.

-Cavapoos also have short muzzles, meaning they’re extremely sensitive to heat and hot weather.
-Take extra care during the summer months to keep them cool.
+The Cavapoo also has a short muzzle, meaning it is extremely sensitive to heat and hot weather.
+Take extra care during the summer months to keep your dog cool.

 Cavapoo puppies can be quite mischievous so take care not to spoil them or encourage the wrong kinds of behaviour.
 It’s vital to set early ground rules and boundaries.
-Without these, you’ll start to notice behavioural problems as a Cavapoo develops.
+Without these, you’ll start to notice behavioural problems the Cavapoo can develop.

 Because they need lots of rest during their early years, Cavapoos need a quiet, safe place to nap and relax.
 But they can also be very playful so puppy-proofing the house is really important.
 Cavapoo puppies love to chew and explore - make sure all cables and wires are tied up and out of harms ways.